-For estates and trusts, see Instructions for Form 1041, line 22 for more information about taxable income and NOLs.
+For estates and trusts, see the instructions for Form 1041, line 22, for more information about taxable income and NOLs.

-Line 2-Nonbusiness Capital Losses
+Line 2-Nonbusiness Capital

-Do not include on this line any section 1202 exclusion amounts (even if entered as a loss on Schedule D (Form 1041)).
+Don't include on this line any section 1202 exclusion amounts (even if entered as a loss on Schedule D (Form 1041)).